Rolando Navarrete

 Rolando Navarrete (born February 14, 1957) is a Filipino former professional boxer who competed from 1973 to 1991.
-He held the WBC super-featherweight title from August 1981 and May 1982.
+He held the WBC super featherweight title from August 1981 and May 1982.

 Fighting style

 A fine boxer, Navarrete had a good talent and was known for his hard-hitting punches.

 Known to be a slugger and one of the greatest Filipino knockout artists.

 Professional career

 He first fought for a world title in 1980 against Alexis Argüello but lost by TKO to the legendary champion.
 On August 29, 1981, he would win the WBC Super featherweight title by knocking out popular fellow southpaw Cornelius Boza-Edwards in the 5th round of a title match held in Italy.
 He later defended the title against unknown Choi Chung-Il of Korea, stopping the gritty challenger in the 11th round of a controversial bout held in Manila in January 1982.
 In his second title defense four months later in Las Vegas, Nevada, Navarrete took on Rafael "Bazooka" Limón.
 The champion led on all scorecards before getting knocked out by Limón in the 12th round.
 Thereafter, Navarrete's career went downhill and he would never again figure in big-money fights.
-In 1984, he was convicted of sexual assault and served three years in a Hawaiian prison.
+In 1984, he was convicted of sexual assault and served three years in a Hawaii prison.

 After his release in March 1988, Navarrete went back to the Philippines and embarked on several comeback fights.
 In one of those fights, he would exact revenge on his old tormentor Limón, winning by decision in a 10-round bout.
 During his comeback, he was cast alongside fellow boxer Rolando Bohol by comic book writer Carlo J. Caparas in his boxing film Kambal Na Kamao: Madugong Engkwentro, which was released in mid-1988.
 A series of losses against local fighters and unranked contenders later forced him to retire for good.